 Here are some of the key features of the same!

-If we talk about the working aspect of the Authenticode technology, the technology uses cryptographic methods to ensure the identity of the publisher (the maker of the software) and code integrity.
+Authenticode technology uses cryptographic methods to ensure the identity of the publisher (the maker of the software) and code integrity.

 Here is a brief elaboration of both of these aspects!

 This is the step where the identity of the software publisher is verified.
-Microsoft Authenticode links the digital signatures with the infrastructure of trusted certificate authorities.
+It links the digital signatures with the infrastructure of trusted certificate authorities.
 This is to ensure the users that the software is made by a legitimate publisher.

 There are many publicly trusted certificate authorities that verify the authenticity of the applicant or entity before signing the software with a code signing certificate.